Curriculum: Master of Science in Medical Laboratory Science Leadership

 Credit: 3

-This course emphasizes the evaluation of clinical laboratory processes and how to utilize this information effectively as a leader in working with others to develop a culture of competent laboratory professionals with an emphasis on advanced methods in clinical medicine that measure outcomes for diagnosis and disease management and utilize laboratory protocols to illustrate evidence-based laboratory medicine.
+This course emphasizes the evaluation of clinical laboratory processes and how to utilize this information effectively as a leader in working with others to develop a culture of competent laboratory professionals.
+The course focuses on advanced methods in clinical medicine to evaluate the outcomes for diagnosis and disease management through laboratory protocols illustrating evidence-based laboratory medicine.
 Principles of evidenced based practice including critical literature reviews will be used to improve the quality, use of laboratory data, test utilization and efficiency in the assessment of health and disease and the overall organizational processes.
 Scholarly writing skills will be emphasized.

 3